 No matter where you’re from, you’ll enjoy the beauty and solitude of Prairie State Park.
 Imagine at one time a fourth of Missouri being covered by tall grasses (in ever-changing colors) growing to eight feet.
 Envision early settlers coming to the area and encountering that land inhabited by bison, elk, prairie chicken, and other native birds and animals.
 Only 4,000 acres of this scenic wonder remain at Prairie State Park.
 The elk are gone, but a small bison herd and numerous bird species can be seen from the park’s four trails.
 Before venturing into the prairie grasses, begin at the visitor center for a session that prepares you for your trail walk. (mostateparks.com/park/prairie-state-park)

-Springfield, positioned in the heart of the Ozarks, is the April 30, 1926, birthplace of Historic Route 66.
-If there’s any doubt about that fact, begin your visit at the Springfield Visitor Center.
+Springfield, positioned in the heart of the Ozarks in Southwest Missouri, is the April 30, 1926 birthplace of Historic Route 66.
+Begin your visit at the Springfield Visitor Center to discover the interesting history behind this historic highway. (springfieldmo.org)

 Well before Route 66, Springfield helped give birth to the Wild West as the site of the nation’s first recorded shootout.
 Right in the town square “Wild Bill” Hickok faced off with David Tutt, who had taken a watch as collateral for Hickok’s poker game loss.
 As the story goes, Tutt pranced around town showing off the watch, claiming Hickok did not pay his debts.
 Tutt fired and missed from 75 yards.
 Hickok returned fire and killed Tutt.
 The event made national news.